sahinmurat/Lawyer-website-frontend-react/README.md

-### you can follow the link, but it's on work https://emirerol.herokuapp.com/
+### you can follow the link, but it's still on work https://emirerol.herokuapp.com/

 #### for backend look here https://github.com/sahinmurat/Lawyer-website-backend-django (backend will be used to add blog on the page)
 #### https://emirback.herokuapp.com/  backend api url.